ohir/toggler/README.md

 **Toggler** instance may keep up to 52 boolean values (bits, flags, items) that can be manipulated one by one or in concert.

-For direct use in ViewModels of _Flutter_ UI **Toggler** provides an independent _disabled_ property for each of state bits and supports "radio grouping" among adjacent two or more of them.
+For direct use in ViewModels of _Flutter_ UI **Toggler** provides an independent _disabled_ property for each of state register bits and supports "radio grouping" among adjacent two or more of them.

 **Toggler** was designed for MVVM and similar newer architectures with unidirectional flow of state changes.
 It was specifically tailored for safe use in singleton _Models_, guaranteeing that changes coming from an outdated ancestor state will be detected and automatically skipped.
 Yet it may also be used in _reactive_ state management architectures, having the `clone` method.